-Is a moderate grower and one of the taller species this one will grow 30 to 35 ft. tall and wide.
+It is a moderate grower and one of the taller species this one will grow 30 to 35 ft. tall and wide.
 It does need at least moderate watering, especially during the hot mid-summer heat.
 Plant them in full sun for bright lavender blooms in mid-spring.
-They can tolerate partial shade but will not bloom as often.
+They can tolerate partial shade however they will not bloom as often.

 Mexican Redbud – Cercis canadensis var.
 Mexicana

-More drought-tolerant and shorter than the Eastern redbud.
+A bit more drought-tolerant and shorter than the Eastern redbud.
 It will grow to about 15 to 20 ft. tall and the foliage will turn a nice glossy green color.
-A great tree for a small to medium-sized backyard.
+A great tree for a small to the medium-sized backyard.
 Very nice looking autumn foliage that will turn a bright gold color.

 Oklahoma Redbud – Cercis canadensis var.
 Texensis ‘Oklahoma’

 Grows about 15 to 20 ft. tall within time.
 Bright small dark purple flowers in early spring.
 It will lose its leaves in late October or early November depending on when the first freeze arrives.
-It thrives in full hot sun but needs extra watering during the summer months.
+It thrives in the full hot sun but needs extra watering during the summer months.

 Western Redbud – Cercis Occidentalis ‘Claremont’